technicalpickles/jeweler/README.markdown

  * --shoulda: generate test_helper.rb and test ready for shoulda (this is the default)
  * --rspec: generate spec_helper.rb and spec ready for rspec
  * --bacon: generate spec_helper.rb and spec ready for bacon
- * --rubyfoge: setup releasing to rubyforge
+ * --rubyforge: setup releasing to rubyforge

 ### Default options